bomonike/bomonike.github.io/plc.md

 1. Create a project.
 1. Download add-on extensions.

+   ### Stop & Start

+   PROTIP: Add an alias for these commands in the OS CLI.

-11. Stop the Gateway server.
+1. Stop the Gateway server.

+   <tt>docker compose down -v</tt>

+1. To start the Gateway server

+   <tt>docker compose up -d</tt>

-12. To stop the Gateway from starting upon startup, ???
+1. To stop the Gateway from starting upon startup, ???

+## Config

+1. Define the restore.gwbk file for backup.

 ## Dev